abhimittal1311/abhimittal1311/README.md

 - **Bachelor of Engineering in Computer Science**
   Chitkara University, Himachal Pradesh, India (July 2020)

-### 📂 Projects
-Here are some of the projects I’m most proud of:
-- **Career Services Platform**
-  Developed a robust platform enabling employers to post job listings and candidates to apply, supporting over 500 concurrent postings and managing 10,000+ active profiles.

-- **Plagiarism Detection Program**
-  Created a Java-based program to detect plagiarism in source code and text documents, achieving a 94% success rate in identifying instances of plagiarism.

-- **College Application Approval System**
-  Designed a scalable application for university applications, managing over 1,000 submissions monthly and providing teachers with an efficient review platform.

-- **Face Mask Detection Model**
-  Developed a neural network model to detect various types of face masks, such as N95 and surgical masks, on human faces.
-Collaborated on data cleaning and training tasks while applying bias detection techniques to ensure model fairness, achieving a detection accuracy of **75.68%**.

 ## 🌱 Continuous Learning Journey
 I am actively expanding my skill set in the following areas:
+- **Advanced Backend Architecture**: Exploring architectural patterns and best practices for building robust, scalable backend systems.
 - **AI and Data Technologies**: Delving into machine learning algorithms and data analysis techniques to harness the power of data-driven decision-making.
-- **Advanced Backend Architecture**: Exploring architectural patterns and best practices for building robust, scalable backend systems.
 - **DevOps Practices**: Enhancing my proficiency with **Docker** and **Kubernetes** to streamline deployment processes and improve collaboration between development and operations teams.

 ## 🎯 Aspirations for the Future
-- **Pursue a Career in AI and Data**: I aim to make significant contributions in the AI and Data fields by developing innovative solutions that leverage emerging technologies.
+- **Pursue a Career in IT**: I aim to make significant contributions to the Information Technology field by developing innovative solutions that leverage emerging technologies.
 - **Enhance Leadership Skills**: I aspire to take on leadership roles where I can mentor and guide junior developers, fostering a culture of collaboration and innovation within teams.
 - **Master Cloud-Native Technologies**: I aim to deepen my understanding of cloud-native architectures and large-scale systems to design and implement resilient solutions in diverse environments.